-LIGHTING GENERATOR COIL OUTPUT
+LIGHTING GENERATOR COIL VOLTAGE TESTING

 NOTE: The lighting generator coil is not part of the ignition system.
-It is a separate system that supplies current to the lighting system and AC-powered devices.
-However it can be tested with the same tester.
+It is a self-contained system used to supply current to the lighting system and to other devices working on alternating current.
+However, this system can be tested using a multimeter.